 About Targeted Radionuclide Therapy

 Targeted Radionuclide Therapy is a medical specialty using very small amounts of radioactive compounds, called radiopharmaceuticals, to diagnose and treat various diseases, like cancer.
-Targeted radiopharmaceuticals contain a targeting molecule (e.g. peptide or antibody) and a medical radioactive isotope.
+Radiopharmaceuticals contain a targeting molecule (e.g. peptide or antibody) and a medical radioisotope.
 The targeting molecule binds to a tumor specific receptor, according to the lock and key principle.
 In most cases the targeting molecule can be used for both diagnosis and therapy – only the radioisotope has to be changed.
 This opens up the way for the application of Theranostics in the field of Precision Oncology.
+Medical radioisotopes with longer half-lives are applied for treatment.
 For diagnostic applications radioisotopes with short half-lives are used.
-With highly sensitive molecular imaging technologies like PET (Positron Emission Tomography) or SPECT (Single Photon Emission Tomography), pictures of organs and lesions can be created and diseases can therefore be diagnosed in their early stages.
-Medical radioisotopes with longer half-lives are applied for treatment.
-To destroying the tumor minimal cytotoxic doses of ionizing radiation have to be submitted to the tumor site before decay.
-A highly precise localization of the toxicity ensures that healthy tissue in the surroundings of the targeted tumor is minimally affected.
-Please visit as well: www.radioligands.org
+Using highly sensitive molecular imaging technologies like PET (Positron Emission Tomography) or SPECT (Single Photon Emission Tomography), images of organs and lesions can be created and diseases can be diagnosed at an early stage.
+To destroy the tumor minimal cytotoxic doses of ionizing radiation are submitted to the tumor site before decay.
+A highly precise localization of the toxicity ensures that healthy tissue surrounding the targeted tumor is minimally affected.

 About ITM Isotopen Technologien München